 The Importance of Wireframes for Websites

-Wireframing is a communication tool during a web project, allowing for the client, developer, and designer to assess the structure of a website without the distraction of visual aesthetics.
+Wireframing is a communication tool during a web project, allowing for the client, designers, and developer to assess the structure of a website without the distraction of visual aesthetics.
 Simply put, a wireframe is useful because it allows for the designer and client to create a firm page structure (and understand the implications of that design overall) before the full page design (including aesthetics) is completed.

 Wireframes allow team members and clients to: